 - Eyebrow plucking with tweezers: Practiced in an institute, it is a very precise method of hair removal that allows you to remove one by one the hairs that bother you.
 On the other hand, it requires a little dexterity, precision and patience.
 It is necessary to catch the hairs well at the base before removing it, in order not to break it.
 Pulling the eyelid upwards will reduce the pain.

 Hair removal from the eyebrows with tweezers is a bit painful, as the area is very sensitive, but it is quite quick if you have the hang of it.
 It is preferable if you don’t have a lot of hair to remove, and in touch-ups.
 The more cozy ones can apply an ice cube to the area before waxing, to anaesthetize.

 - Eyebrow Waxing: For the first time we go to an institute and let ourselves be taken in.
 Afterwards, we can also wax at home.
 Effective because it removes hair at the root, this depilation technique guarantees three weeks of peace and quiet.

 Waxing is not reserved for the most cozy ones.
 Moreover, care must be taken not to use a wax that is too hot, so as not to burn yourself.
 On the other hand, on a small area such as the eyebrows, waxing is quick, one or two strips are sufficient.
 A soothing treatment is then applied.

-- Eyebrow waxing with threads: This method is less brutal than wax because the hair is not broken, the entire hair bulb is extracted and the regrowth is more precise.threading is very effective and almost painless.
+- Eyebrow threading: This method is less brutal than wax because the hair is not broken, the entire hair bulb is extracted and the regrowth is more precise.eyebrow threading is very effective and almost painless.
 Sometimes the thread may pinch the skin slightly, which is unpleasant but not unbearable.
 This method can be applied to other areas of the face, for example, to remove an annoying down.